 The TNC always measures the first line in the direction of the minor axis of the working plane.

-By defining the positions of the measuring points and 3 your also determine the corner at which the
+By defining the positions of the measuring points

-1 and 3 you also determine the corner at which the TNC sets the datum (see figure at right and table below).
+By defining the positions of the measuring points 1 and 3 you also determine the corner at which the TNC sets the datum (see figure at right and table below).